pietro-fantini/macro-mcp/README.md

 - Includes calories, protein, fats, carbohydrates, and more
 - Uses the Nutritionix natural language API
 - Save meal data with macros to Supabase
-- Retrieve user information from Supabase
+- Query and retrieve meal history from Supabase with custom SQL

 ## Prerequisites